Your body is capable of SO MUCH MORE.

 There’s no better feeling than mastering a new skill on your aerial apparatus.

 In fact, the sheer elegance, power, spectacle, and creativity of these exercises could be the reasons why you became so enamored with the aerial arts in the first place!

 As that excitement continues to grow, you may get so swept up in the inversions and freedom of it all, that you neglect the most important aspect of any physical activity...

-As a Doctor of Physical Therapy with 28 years of experience in the aerial arts, I’ve helped countless aerialists and circus performers improve their practice– with safety and sustainability.
+As a Doctor of Physical Therapy with over 30 years of experience in the aerial arts, I’ve helped countless aerialists and circus performers improve their practice– with safety and sustainability.

 If you’re ready to maximize your potential, feel more confident in your movements, and protect your body from future injuries, you’re in the right place.

 “Engaging!
 The concepts are presented simply and clearly in a way that’s easy to understand!”

 - Lauren Kehl Program Coordinator at Versatile Arts, Aerial and Pilates Instructor

 The Complete Aerial Anatomy course is PERFECT for: